 Victor Salvo, b.
 1964, is currently a Maine based photographer.
 When asked who he shoots for, what with his two cameras slung around his neck, he shrugs, "I am an American Artist."
 He often photographs political events and weaseled past Trump's phalanx to produce a body of work on the tail end of the 2016 New Hampshire primaries.

-Other collections include Wetland, a 20 year project on east coast fisheries and other coastal activities told in war story snippets, The Tale of the Plastic Slipper and Lekol Lakay which are notes on Haiti, Chasing Lenny which is about civil rights and the legacy of photographer Lenny Freed, and Beaver Damage: A Vermont Story chronicling the effects of tropical storm Irene with the writer Ken Hall.
+Other collections include Wetland, a 20 year project on east coast fisheries and other coastal activities told in war story snippets, The Tale of the Plastic Slipper and Lekol Lakay which are notes on Haiti, and Beaver Damage: A Vermont Story chronicling the effects of tropical storm Irene with the writer Ken Hall.